Radial arm saw

 A radial arm saw is a cutting machine consisting of a circular saw mounted on a sliding horizontal arm.
 Invented by Raymond DeWalt in 1922, the radial arm saw was the primary tool used for cutting long pieces of stock to length until the introduction of the power miter saw in the 1970s.

 In addition to making length cuts, a radial arm saw may be configured with a dado blade to create cuts for dado, rabbet or half lap joints.
-In addition some radial arm saws allow the blade to be turned parallel to the back fence, allowing a rip cut to be performed.
+In addition some radial arm saws allow the blade to be turned parallel to the fence, allowing a rip cut to be performed.

 Origins

 Unlike most types of woodworking machinery, the radial arm saw has a clear genesis: it was invented by Raymond DeWalt of Leola, Pennsylvania.
 DeWalt applied for patents in 1923, which were issued in 1925 (US Patent 1,528,536).
 DeWalt and others subsequently patented many variations on the original, but DeWalt's original design (sold under the moniker Wonder Worker) remained the most successful: a circular saw blade directly driven by an electric motor held in a yoke sliding along a horizontal arm that is some distance above a horizontal table surface.
-A saw which combines the sliding and compound features is known as a sliding compound miter saw or SCMS.
+A saw which combines the sliding and compound features is known as a sliding compound miter saw (SCMS).

 Before the advent of the radial arm saw, table saws and hand saws were most commonly used for crosscutting lumber.
 Table saws can easily rip stock, but it is awkward to push a long piece of stock widthwise through a table saw blade.
 In contrast, when a radial arm saw is used for crosscutting, the stock remains stationary on the saw's table, and the blade is pulled through it.

 During the late 1970s, the compound miter saw began to replace the radial arm saw, but only for crosscuts and miter cuts since miter saws are unable to perform rip cuts.
 The radial arm saw can be less safe when used by an inexperienced or untrained operator, but is not as dangerous when used properly.
 In the hands of an experienced operator, the radial arm saw can safely cut compound miters necessary for picture and door frames, rip lumber precisely to width, cut tongues and grooves, and make variable dadoes.
 Like the compound miter saw, the radial arm saw can make these cuts with absolute precision, but is capable of making a wider variety of cuts, including more complex ones.